-Details of the management of the surface water drainage system and public open space within the development and the following conditions:
+Details of the management of the surface water drainage system and public open space within the development

 15% affordable housing provision

 - 1. The development must be begun not later than the expiration of three years beginning with the date of this permission. - 2.
 The development hereby approved shall be carried out in accordance with the following approved plans/details: